How To Build Generational Wealth

 When you pass away, any money you leave to your heirs and things like real estate or life insurance payments also serves as generational wealth that future generations of your family can use.

-Even if you don’t have vast amounts of money to pass on to your children, you can help them tremendously by educating them about money.
+Even if you don’t have vast amounts of money to pass on to your children, you can help them tremendously by educating them about money and giving them investing tips as they begin their financial journey.

 Teaching your children how to build a budget, use a credit card, or how investing works is all a form of generational wealth.
 The knowledge you give them can help them improve their financial life.